MusicalxD/synthexia/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the repository's directory and install any required dependencies.
 3. Host your website and good luck

-## Usage
-- Visit [Synthexia's Website](https://musicalxd.github.io/synthexia/) to experience our website's various sections.
-- Navigate through the navigation menu to access different pages and contents.
-- Learn more about our projects, team members, and contributions to the developer community.

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions, find bugs, or want to enhance our website, follow these steps: